MrPickles/dotfiles/README.md

 There currently is no Windows support.
 However, MacOS and most flavors of Linux should work fine.
-These dotfiles use Vim's new [native package manager][vim8] in order to distribute modules in an organized fashion, so versions of Vim before 8 will not function properly.

 ## Setting up your Local Machine